VR-Tracker/Plugins/README.md

 ## Release

-Find the different information the [releases](https://github.com/VR-Tracker/Plugins/releases)
+Find the different information on the [releases](https://github.com/VR-Tracker/Plugins/releases)

 ## Contributing